-Daily a short "What we have done today" report and stories from the traverse & camps will be placed on the web.
+Daily, a short "What we have done today" report and stories from camp will be placed on the web.
 Information will be sent from the EGRIP camp to the Field Operations Manager office in Kangerlussuaq who, in turn, will take care of the home page.
 The Field Operations Manager (fom@egrip.camp) will coordinate this activity.